Rubbish and Recycling Guidance - Coronavirus (COVID-19)

 Household Waste Recycling Centres

-Household Waste Recycling Centres are starting to re-open from Monday 1 June.
+Many Household Waste Recycling Centres are now open.
 Government legislation has now been updated so that a trip to the Household Waste Recycling Centre is now regarded as an acceptable journey for essential waste disposal.
 Please store waste safely in a shed or garage until it can be disposed of.
 Regular updates will be provided on our website and social media channels.
 Please check our HWRC page for further updates.

 Litter, dogs bins and street cleansing